jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

    - Jellyfin needs to run in a **privileged** LXC container.

-   - An existing unprivileged container can be converted to a priviledged container by taking a backup and restoring it as priviledged.
+   - An existing unprivileged container can be converted to a privileged container by taking a backup and restoring it as privileged.

    :::